 Placing a humidifier in the living room, bedroom, kitchen or other room has the potential to offer a wide range of benefits.
 A humidifier is very effective at adding moisture to the air, which makes the living environment more comfortable and healthy.
+The air conditioner is useful so that the air in the room stays cool and comfortable in the summer.
 Dry air is especially noticeable in the winter time, but the humidifier can still benefit the home throughout the year.
 Let’s take a look at six of the positive reasons to use a humidifier:

 Soft skin – Dry, cold air will soon pull moisture from the skin.
 This can lead to a variety of skin related issues, such as flaking, dullness, dryness and even accelerated aging.
 Keeping the air moist can prevent such problems.

 Vibrant houseplants – Adding a few houseplants to rooms throughout the home can help extract toxins from the environment.
 However, most types of houseplants will have difficulty thriving in a home with dry air.
 If the leaves on the plants are starting to look a little sick and droopy, a humidifier will inject enough moisture to keep them healthy.

 Protects furniture – Many homes with constant dry air are likely to have issues with damage to wooden types of furniture, such as cracks and splits into the doors and moldings.
 With the right moisture in the air, the wooden furniture in the home will be more efficient at maintaining its integrity.